 We recognise that current mathematics teaching practices might be significantly different from school experiences of parents and carers.
-Families are invited to workshops, held at least once a year, to help them better understand the most up to date mathematics methods and teaching practices.

 Mathematics is a rich language which describes the world around us and a way of thinking which unlocks the interconnectedness, patterns and structures in the world.
 We believe children have an entitlement to discover, experience and appreciate mathematics; to learn the craft of communicating and thinking mathematically and to engage with mathematics within moments which are relevant to them.